d4rckh/gorilla/README.md

   - [ "if_contains:admin" ]
 ```

-Another example is the following, which will only add an underscore only to words that are longer than 5 characters
+Another example is the following, which will only add an underscore only to words that are longer than 5 characters.

 ```yaml
 name: conditional_mutation